 My conceptual works emerge from the meeting place of land, fibre, and story.
 These pieces are not meant for daily wear or function, but instead explore material as language, a way of asking questions, holding memory, and making visible the unseen.

-In this portfolio you will find studies in texture, sculptural explorations, and woven fragments that sit between art object and textile.
 Each work is both research and offering: an attempt to translate the material world into something that invites pause, reflection, and new ways of seeing.